-Recent Accounting Pronouncements
+Recently Issued Accounting Pronouncements

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09).
 ASU 2014-09 and the related amendments outline a new, single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services.
 The standard can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
-The Company is continuing to evaluate the transition methods.
 In July 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which delays the effective date of ASU 2014-09 by one year.
 The updated standard is effective for fiscal years, and interimperiods within those fiscal years, beginning after December 15, 2017 with early adoption permitted for annual reporting periods beginning after December 15, 2016.

-The Company currently plans to adopt ASU 2014-09 in the first quarter of fiscal 2019.
-The Company has initiated an assessment of its systems, data and processes related to the implementation of this accounting standard.
-Under the new standard, the Company expects to defer and amortize incremental costs to obtain a contract, which are primarily commission costs, over the expected product life rather than expensing them as incurred under current practice.
+The Company currently plans to adopt ASU 2014-09 in the first quarter of fiscal 2019 on a modified retrospective basis.
+The Company is finalizing system, data and process changes related to the implementation of this accounting standard.
+Under the new standard, the Company expects to defer and amortize incremental costs to obtain a contract, which are primarily commission costs, over the expected customer life rather than expensing them as incurred under current practice.
 Additionally, under the new standard, the Company would be required to recognize a portion of term license revenues upfront, at the time of delivery rather than ratably over the related contract period.
-The Company is continuing to evaluate the impact that this updated standard and the related amendments will have on its consolidated financial statements and footnote disclosures.
+The Company does not anticipate that the implementation of this updated standard and related amendments will have a material impact on its consolidated income statements.
+The Company is continuing to evaluate the impact that this updated standard and the related amendments will have on its consolidated balance sheets and footnote disclosures.